Anti-Inflammatory Diet Plan →

 • Leftover chili?
 If you have extra chili, serve it with chips for dipping… it’s delish!

-• Need some ideas for the sweet potato filling?
+Note: save the insides of the sweet potatoes!
 Make my recipe for chocolate peanut butter dough balls (yep, they’re made with sweet potato!)

 Print